Dedsec-Xu/DatasetImgLabel-ICDAR2015/README.md

 * Click auto label(this may take a while)

-Status bar will always show what are you doing.
+Status bar will always show what you are doing and give instructions to assist you.

-You can also click help button for more.
+You can also click help button for more(I'll translate it later).

 Annotations are saved as txt files in ICDAR2015 format.
-You can also load ICDAR2013 format.
+You can also load ICDAR2013 format with openTxt.

 ## Windows 10
 Usage is the same with macOs version except for auto label, which is not yet implemented.
+But it still works well as a functioning labeler.

 # Test on ICDAR2013
 The reported results on ICDAR2013  are: